Elorucov/ProjectB/API.md

-# ProjectB API Reference
+# ProjectB API Documentation

-The API methods named as `section.method` format, just like [Telegram API](https://core.telegram.org/methods) or [VK API](https://dev.vk.com/en/method).
+API methods named as `section.method` format, just like [Telegram API](https://core.telegram.org/methods) or [VK API](https://dev.vk.com/en/method).
 The server returns responses in JSON format and contains a `response` field in case of success, or an `error` field in case of error.

 Example of a successful response:
 ```